We Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 Providing a Thorough and Honest Evaluation of your Case

 In order to initiate a medical malpractice case, such as one based on a medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.
-Our skilled medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and causation.
+Our skilled medication errors attorneys has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and causation.

 We meet as a group to discuss your case; we converse with one or more of our trusted and experienced medical experts; and we closely analyze current trends, case law, and best practices in this highly-specialized area of law.
 Our goal is to identify all possible legal theories that may apply to your specific circumstances.